-4 Note that the numbers in Figure 5 do not indicate an order of steps, but are rather references to the textual explanations in the work of Lülfs and Hahn.
+&lt;sup>4 Note that the numbers in Figure 5 do not indicate an order of steps, but are rather references to the textual explanations in the work of Lülfs and Hahn.

-(sub)culture" (Lülfs, Hahn 2014, p.
+Another subtle difference between the two models is that between PBC and perceived sustainability-related climate: "We propose to include [...] "perceived sustainability-related climate" [...] as a specific form of perceived behavioral control in the model, as it covers more overt, observable attributes of the organization [...] than organizational (sub)culture" (Lülfs, Hahn 2014, p.
 53).
 As examples of such attributes, they cite "objective constituencies at the organizational level, such as incentive systems or company codes of conduct [, which have...] an influence on the employee's perception of the company's sustainability-related climate" (Lülfs, Hahn 2014, p.
 53, emphasis in original).